pact-foundation/docs.pact.io/website/blog/2024-06-25-pact-open-source-update-june-2024.md

 ### Pact-Reference

-The Pact Rust core saw a good set of enhancements and fixes this month, in the latest release of pact_ffi 0.4.21.
+The Pact Rust core saw a good set of enhancements and fixes this month, with the latest release of pact_ffi 0.4.21.

 This is mostly being driven by an increase of usage of the FFI interface, across client libraries which is resulting in issues being raised and fixed.
 Some of the key highlights include: